 A: Central Air Conditioners Cool, Clean and Circulate Air.
 It makes sense to know how a cooling system works.
-Understanding basic functions of central air conditioners help you make better choices when purchasing and maintaining them.
+Understanding the basic functions of central air conditioners help you make better choices when purchasing and maintaining them.
 They cool, clean and circulate the air.

 Central air conditioners remove heat and dehumidify, or take away moisture from the air.
 They also have air filters for removing dust and other particles.
 Warm indoor air pressure over a very cold coil that removes the heat and moisture, lowering the humidity lever makes the air temperature more comfortable.
-Moisture removed from the air collects in a pan underneath the indoor coil, and is sent to a house drain.
-The unit’s blower circulates the air, while refrigerant inside the coil cools it, and the outdoor compressor transfers heat inside the home to the outside.
+Moisture removed from the air collects in a pan underneath the indoor coil and is sent to a house drain.
+The unit’s blower circulates the air, while refrigerant inside the coil cools it, and the outdoor compressor transfers the heat inside the home to the outside.

 Q: What is a SEER rating on an air conditioner?

 A: Look for the SEER Rating on Air Conditioners.
 Before you buy a new air conditioner, you need to learn some of the industry language.
 It will help you find an efficient model that does not waste energy and saves money on monthly utility bills.
 Look for the SEER rating on new air conditioners.
 SEER stands for Seasonal Energy Efficiency Rating.
 The higher the rating, the more efficiently the air conditioner operates.

 The federal government requires a minimum SEER of 13 out of a maximum rating of 20.
 Why does the government set standards?
 Higher-efficiency air conditioners save energy and cause less pollution.

 Consumers also save money on electric bills.
 Well-designed new air conditioners are up to 70 percent more efficient than the current average.
 This can yield significant savings for consumers over the service life of their air conditioners.

 ENERGY STAR Label: Symbol of Efficiency